-- A. Denials -- Any person whose application for a falconry license/permit, or license/permit renewal, or other approval has been denied, revoked, or suspended by the Department, may appeal to the Office of Administrative Adjudication for review of the decision on which the denial, revocation, or suspension, is based. - B. Violations -- Any person who has been issued a notice of violation of any of the provisions of these rules, may request a hearing from the Office of Administrative Adjudication, subject to the provisions of R.I.
-Gen. Laws 42-17.1-2(u). - C. Hearings and Administrative Procedure -- Pursuant to the authority granted to the Department in R.I.
-Gen. Laws § 42-17.7-9. - 1.
-Any person who seeks an adjudicatory hearing in order to contest and enforcement action which alleges violation(s) of these Rules and Regulations must file said request in writing with the clerk of the Office of Administrative Adjudication, One Capitol Hill, Fourth Floor, Providence, Rhode Island, 02908 within twenty (20) days of receipt of the contested agency enforcement action. - 2.
-Any person who seeks an adjudicatory hearing relative to the denial, revocation, or suspension of (a) license/permit(s) arising under these Rules and Regulations must file said request in writing with the clerk of the Office of Administrative Adjudication Division One Capitol Hill, Fourth Floor, Providence, Rhode Island, 02908 within thirty (30) calendar days of receipt of the contested agency action.
+- A. Denials -- Any person whose application for a falconry license/permit, or license/permit renewal, or other approval has been denied, revoked, or suspended by the Department, may appeal to the Office of Administrative Adjudication for review of the decision on which the denial, revocation, or suspension, is based. - B. Violations -- Any person who has been issued a notice of violation of any of the provisions of these rules, may request a hearing from the Office of Administrative Adjudication, subject to the provisions of R.I.G.L.
+42-17.1-2(u). - C. Hearings and Administrative Procedure -- Pursuant to the authority granted to the Department in Chapter 42-177-9. - 1.
+Any person who seeks an adjudicatory hearing in order to contest an enforcement action which alleges violation(s) of these rules and regulations must file said request in writing with the clerk of the Office of Administrative Adjudication, One Capitol Hill, Second Floor, Providence, Rhode Island, 02908 within twenty (20) days of receipt of the contested agency enforcement action. - 2.
+Any person who seeks an adjudicatory hearing relative to the denial, revocation, or suspension of (a) license/permit(s) arising under these rules and regulations must file said request in writing with the clerk of the Office of Administrative Adjudication Division One Capitol Hill, Second Floor, Providence, Rhode Island, 02908 within thirty (30) calendar days of receipt of the contested agency action.